 This is the Fast Forward montage set to catchy music: I got married at 27, moved to New York at 29, worked as an actor, toured the country, moved back to Seattle, got a divorce at 32, recorded an album (did I mention that my family of 10 is Irish and I grew up playing and singing and Irish step-dancing?), moved to Portland, Oregon, began to make bespoke wedding accessories and dresses, and for 7 years continued to tour the world as a singer.
 Which I still do.

-But three years ago, my partner (also a touring Irish musician) and I decided it was time to change our stars.
+But three years ago, my now husband (also a touring Irish musician) and I decided it was time to change our stars.
 So we packed up our life and drove it almost as far as you can get from Portland, Oregon to Portland, Maine.
 We bought a little house, adopted two hilarious kittens, and I started growing everything I could get my hands on.
 Something about a life on wheels makes you really want to feel grounded when you’re home.
 My commitment to vegetables was intense.
 I planted 35 tomato plants.
 In one garden box.
 Kale, cabbage, carrots, collards, chard, zucchini, cucumbers, daikon, shiso, green onions, sweet potatoes, and more.
 On the tiniest bit of yard around our house.
 And I was stewarding the crap out of those vegetables and the land as much as I could with the little I knew.
 I’m pretty sure I wore out Google and gave my library card a run for its money, but I absolutely loved it.
 I didn’t need them to like me, I didn’t have to audition for them, I didn’t have to ask them to book me or prove that I was worth growing for, I didn’t have to compare myself to other backyard vegetable growers.
 I just had to pay attention.
 To listen.
 To observe.
 And to do my best to create an environment where the plants did what they wanted to do most – grow.
 And part of that was to encourage pollinators and beneficial insects into our little patch.
-So I chucked a ridiculous amount of wildflower seed into the ground that my partner had been painstakingly clearing of Japanese knotweed.
+So I chucked a ridiculous amount of wildflower seed into the ground that my husband had been painstakingly clearing of Japanese knotweed.
 We have a ton of it.
 And one of the best ways we’ve found to discourage it is to dig it out and then to plant other things in order to choke out its light and fuel source.
 It’s slow going, but it’s working.

 Back to the flowers.
 The wildflowers that I planted to help the vegetables grow became a strange obsession.
 I tended that little patch like they were the rarest blooms and not just some cosmos, calendula, mallow, and a whole bunch of other stuff that kind of just grows on its own if you leave it alone in the sunshine.
 I cut them and made posies for around the house.
 I gave them to friends.
 Two little girls and their nanny would walk by every day and I learned that the little ones called my house “the flower house” so I gave them both little bouquets as they toddled by.
 I started reading and researching and learning everything I could about it from podcasts and internet stalking.
 But the nice kind.